-Investors love equity indexed annuities.
-At least, until they purchase one.
 The promise of a "guaranteed minimum return" that is linked to a stock market index without the risk of loss is just too good to pass up.
-Unfortunately, many investors do not realize that this "promises" is a sales pitch, not a reality, until it is too late.
-The truth is, EIAs are rarely ever bought; they are sold.
+Unfortunately, many investors do not realize that these products are fraught with numerous problems and many times do not work out as promised.

 The average commission for an EIA is in excess of 10%—nearly twice as much as the commissions paid on fixed annuities.
 While financial advisers are entitled to make a living off of a fair commission, the exorbitantly high commissions associated with equity indexed annuities (or fixed indexed annuities, as they are sometimes called) result in abusive sales tactics that aggressively push an inherently complex product to investors—particularly seniors.

 The insurance companies that create the products spend millions of dollars on glossy marketing materials that promote the upside potential but neglect to adequately explain the surrender costs, asset fees, caps, commissions, lack of dividends, and, most importantly, the sheer complexities of these products.
 The reality denied by the marketing is that the costs of an EIA (which are high), the limited upside (caps), and the complexities of the product (of which there are many) make these policies some of the most complicated investments sold today.